How to Fix: Missing Taskbar, Start Menu and Other UI Elements on Windows Startup

 • A notice stating the status of any corrected corrupted files will be sent to you after the scan is complete.
 When the scanning is finished, restart your computer and see whether the missing UI components are back.

-The Windows graphical user interface (GUI), which includes the taskbar, start menu, file explorer, and desktop icons, is managed by the Explorer.exe process, which is essential and must be restarted periodically.
 Problems with the Explorer.exe process may occur for a variety of reasons, including program conflicts and system failures, and cause the taskbar and start menu to vanish from the user interface.
-Such problems are usually fixable by just restarting this procedure, so there’s no need to resort to more extreme methods.
-Just follow the next steps:

 • Start “Task Manager” by pressing ‘Ctrl + Shift + Esc’.
 Another option is to access the task manager by right-clicking on the taskbar and choosing “Task Manager.”